Skip to main content

 4. Polished brass work: shininess means cleanliness!

-You will need to review your cleaning schedule and, if necessary, discuss this with your cleaners, sorry, your ‘Internal Hygiene Manager’.
+You must review your cleaning schedule and, if necessary, discuss this with your cleaners, sorry, you “Internal Hygiene Manag’r’.

-To help make life a little easier for cottage owners, the next property hygiene blogs we plan to publish on this subject in May will be:
+To help make life a little easier for cottage owners, the following property hygiene blogs we plan to publish on this subject in May will be:

 · How to make your holiday cottage easier and a little bit quicker to clean without compromising on standards.

-· A checklist of cleaning tasks to ensure your house is kept in pristine condition.
+· A cleaning task checklist to ensure your house is kept in pristine condition.

 Got A Good Hygiene Idea?

-What other suggestions do you have on ways to clean and present a cottage?
+What other suggestions do you have for cleaning and presenting a cottage?
 Share your advice with us.
-We will include links to all properties advertised on this site when accrediting you.
+When accrediting you, we will include links to all properties advertised on this site when accrediting you.

 Click here to email your thoughts and suggestions to me.